ichikareman2/interval-beeper/README.md

 state = start(state);
 ```

-## About a the author:
+## About the author:

 I'm a noob trying to learn.
 Let's not talk unless its about a not very harsh criticism.
+Or a job.
+Or the good kind of free.